kodeklubben/oppgaver/src/kodeknekkerne/index_en.md

     grade: [primary, secondary, junior]
 ---

-NRK Skole har utviklet denne serien som er en kombinasjon av gameshow og undervisning med oppgaver.
-Bli med Max, Mia og Anniken til Kodeknekker’n.
-Her har Prebz og de andre flere problemer som du kan hjelpe med å løse!
+NRK Skole (Norwegian Boradcasting School) has developed this series as a gameshow infused with education and tasks.
+Join Max, Mia and Anniken to Kodeknekker’n (The Code Breaker).
+Prebz and the others have plenty of problems they need _your_ help to solve!